facebook/react-native-website/docs/new-architecture-appendix.md

   [--libraryType all(default)|modules|components]
 ```

-> **NOTE:** The output artifacts of the code-gen are inside the build folder and should not be committed.
+> **NOTE:** The output artifacts of the Codegen are inside the build folder and should not be committed.
 > They should be considered only for reference.

 ##### Example

-The following is a basic example of invoking the code-gen script to generate native iOS interface code for a library that provides native modules.
+The following is a basic example of invoking the Codegen script to generate native iOS interface code for a library that provides native modules.
 The JavaScript spec sources for this library are located in a `js/` subdirectory, and this library’s native code expects the native interfaces to be available in the `ios` subdirectory.

 ```bash
 # Generate schema - only needs to be done whenever JS specs change